Alliance for Open Society International

 Alliance for Open Society International, Inc. (AOSI) is a U.S. public charity organized in 2003 under the laws of the State of Delaware.

+Origin

+George Soros is the founder of the Open Society Foundations (OSF), the parent organization of Alliance for Open Society International (AOSI).

+AOSI operates as an affiliate or arm of OSF, receiving funding and support from it, though Soros holds no direct board position in AOSI itself.

 Operations

 AOSI does not have any employees.
 AOSI promotes the values of open, democratic societies globally.
 AOSI coordinates, administers, and advises national and regional programs in Central Asia and elsewhere on a range of public health, education, and general civil society issues.
 It also educates the public about societies' attempts to become democratic market economies after totalitarian or authoritarian rule.

 In the United States it works with the U.S. federal government on charitable projects that address challenges facing urban communities and centers.
 AOSI makes and receives grants in addition to cooperating with other charitable organizations to achieve these goals.

 Leadership

 Chris Stone serves as Chair and President, Maija Arbolino serves as Member and Treasurer, and A. Nicole Campbell serves as Member and Secretary of AOSI.